jcrumb/jcrumb.github.io/blog/content/posts/tyt-tools.md

 you try to transmit on them you'll simply be kicked back to the last amateur frequency used.
 I contacted the vendor where I got my radio, and they informed me that unlocking the transmit ranges required software only supplied to dealers and I'd have to ship it back to them for programming.

-I had a sneaking suspicion that the "dealer only" software required was probably the same as the consumer software with a few tweaks or hidden menus.
-Given the quality of software often seen with these cheap radios the idea that they were actually shipping two separate software packages seemed far-fetched, so I started digging.
+I had a sneaking suspicion that the "dealer only" software required was probably the same as the consumer software with a few tweaks or extra menus.
+Given the quality of software often seen with these cheap handhelds the idea that they were actually shipping two separate software packages seemed far-fetched, so I started digging.

 # A Bit of Code Spelunking
 The first step was looking into the `setting.ini` file that comes bundled with the software.
 As soon as I opened this up, my suspicions about the software being the same became a lot